syncfusion-content/blazor-docs/blazor/document-editor/index.md

+---
+layout: post
+title: Index in Blazor DocumentEditor Component | Syncfusion
+description: Learn about Index in Blazor DocumentEditor component of Syncfusion, and more details.
+platform: Blazor
+control: DocumentEditor
+documentation: ug
+---

 # Overview

 The [`Blazor Word Processor component`](https://www.syncfusion.com/blazor-components/blazor-word-processor) for Blazor is used to compose, edit, view, and print Word (DOC, DOCX, and RTF) documents in Blazor applications.